girish445ai/Deep-learning-Assignment-1-/README.md

     Takes 18 arguments, all of them as their name suggests.

 To run the code, simply set the values to each of the variables inside sweep_config and below that.
-Then run colab notebook Assignment1_Neural_networks.ipynb to execute the code.
+Then run colab notebook Feedforward_Neural_networks.ipynb to execute the code.
 An example configuration is given below : -

 sweep_config = {